 Large group lectures provide an opportunity to introduce key concepts before you explore these in more detail in smaller group classes (seminars).
-The small group classes take an interactive approach to ensure your learning can be applied in a real world context.
-If you want further help from your tutors with that week's work, there are also opportunities for one-to-one sessions with them.
+Seminars take an interactive approach to ensure your learning can be applied in a real-world context.
+If you want further help from your tutors with assignments and study tasks, you can arrange a one-to-one session or attend a drop-in with them.

 Will the university help me to find work experience and placements?